When I tell people that I designed, built, and live in a tiny house I get one of two responses…. “AWESOME!!” or “…why?”

-1. We wanted to live in a house we could actually afford right now.
+1. I wanted to live in a house I could actually afford right now.

-When we started the project, we had been working at decent jobs for a few years and had saved up a little bit of money, but we had nowhere near the bank you’d need to buy a typical house out of pocket.
-I mean, building the tiny house hasn’t exactly given us a Scrooge McDuck pool of golden coins to swim around in, but we stayed out of the negative and I can say that we had no mortgage left to pay a year later.
+When I started my project, I had been working for a few years and had saved up a little bit of money, but I had nowhere near the bank you’d need to buy a typical house out of pocket.
+I mean, building the tiny house hasn’t exactly given me a Scrooge McDuck pool of golden coins to swim around in, but I was able to build my own house and be debt a year later.

-3. We wanted to live with less stuff.
+3. I wanted to live with less stuff.

-Coming from the generation we do, I think we’re millennials?!
+Coming from the generation I do, I think I’m a millennial?!
 Yikes, are all those articles about us?!
-Anyway, existential panic aside… We were raised with the environmental push of the 90s here in Canada.
+Anyway, existential panic aside… I was raised with the environmental push of the 90s here in Canada.
 I mean, I can remember being in an elementary school musical singing songs about the effects of polystyrene on the ocean.
 Box office was sold out, I’m sure.
-So anyway, Kenton and I both grew up environmentally conscious and we wanted to walk that talk.
-By moving into a tiny house, we’re reducing our need for things.
-We don’t even have space for things.
+So anyway, I wanted to walk that singing… err… talk.
+By moving into a tiny house, I reduced my need for “things”.
+I don’t even have space for things.
 And do you want to know a secret?
 I kept what I really needed and I don’t miss any of the things I got rid of.

 Living tiny comes with tiny little house bills.
 Like what are these, bills for ants?!
 Is that reference too old now?
 Can you hear me, kids?
-Um, so our house costs us very little to run year round.
-The only resource we chose to use that isn’t renewable is propane, and we tried to build in systems that would reduce even that.
-So we pay internet, phone, propane and we truck in water.
+Um, so my house costs me very little to run year round.
+The only resource I chose to use that isn’t renewable is propane, and I tried to build in systems that would reduce even that.
+So I pay internet, phone, propane and truck in water.
 That’s it.
 And that leads to my next point…

-6. We wanted to have a cool house that reflected us as people.
+6. I wanted to have a cool house that reflected who I was as a person.

-OK, this one isn’t the most philanthropic goal we had but it’s still true!
-Kenton and I are cool.
-We have people to vouch for our coolness.
-Our moms might even comment on this post.
-The truth is, I never wanted an ordinary life with an ordinary house and an ordinary husband.
+OK, this one isn’t the most philanthropic goal but it’s still true!
+I think I’m cool.
+I have people to vouch for my coolness.
+My mom might even comment on this post.
+The truth is, I never wanted an ordinary life with an ordinary house.
 And boy, I did not get those things.
 Awesome.
-Since we built this thing ourselves, not only did we learn neat skills and meet an amazing community of also cool people, but we got to make it the house we wanted.
-We got to choose all the colours, all the whacky transforming furniture, all the sustainable utilities, all the spaces to sleep and play and cook and clean.
-This house has ended up being an extension of ourselves that we are really proud of.
+I got built this thing with an amazing community of also cool people and make it exactly what I wanted.
+I got to choose all the colours, all the whacky transforming furniture, all the sustainable utilities, all the spaces to sleep and play and cook and clean.
+This house has ended up being an extension of myself and im dang proud of it.

-I have always been the type of neighbour to smile at you across the street without teeth and then go back inside and hope I don’t make eye contact with you for the rest of the day.
-Not you, specifically, unless Mike is reading this.
-Sorry, Mike.
-I have never been a community minded person and I barely knew what that meant.
-In building this house, though, we ended up gathering around us a bunch of skilled, cool people who were excited to be working on our project.
-These are people I had never met before, but in the process of building this weird house, they became friends and family to us.
-We would never have as cool or sleek a place as we do without their countless hours, expertise and lots and lots of beer and pizza.
+In building this house I ended up gathering around me a bunch of skilled, cool people who were excited to be working on the project.
+Many of these people I had never met before, but in the process of building this weird house, they became friends and family.
+I would never have as cool or sleek a place as I do without their countless hours, expertise and lots and lots of beer and pizza.